 Aaand then there's Tesla CEO Elon Musk, who's been extra busy in this department.
 In 2018, he tweeted about having "funding secured" to take Tesla private.
 Spoiler: he didn't.
 And the claim landed him in hot water with the SEC for making false and misleading statements that sent the company's stock on a rollercoaster ride.

 But his tweets have kept on coming.
 In January, GameStop’s price shot up after Musk added his two cents to the GameStop saga with a one-(made-up-)word tweet: “Gamestonk!!”
-Most recently, he's been moving the cryptocurrency market.
-Dubbing himself the "Dogefather" helped Dogecoin surge.
+He also once dubbed himself the "Dogefather" and helped Dogecoin surge.
 And his tweet breaking up with Bitcoin over its environmental impact sank the digital currency's price.
 Most recently, he sent Tesla’s stock price into a downward spiral with a Twitter poll asking his followers whether he should sell 10% of his shares.

 Economic factors (read: inflation, interest rates, unemployment) often drive market fluctuations.
 But so do feelings, like hope or uncertainty about the future.
 And influential people tweeting info that could impact company profits and stock prices can toy with investors' emotions and send ripples through the market.